Going to Rehab: How to Prepare for Rehab

 Steps to Take in Preparing for Rehab

 It’s also normal to be worried about approaching your employer to seek time off for treatment.
 However, the Family and Medical Leave Act (FMLA) typically protects you from being fired for going to rehab.
-Under the FMLA, many employees are allowed 3 months of unpaid leave for substance use disorder treatment.2 That said, some employers are exempt from these stipulations, and there are some additional eligibility requirements.3 The Department of Labor offers a fairly extensive FAQ page with additional details to answer your questions.
-Plus, the Wage and Hour Division of the department, which has various offices throughout the country, can answer further questions.
+Under the FMLA, many employees are allowed 3 months of unpaid leave for substance use disorder treatment.2 However, it’s important to note that there are some additional eligibility requirements, so it’s best to speak with your HR department to check your eligibility for FMLA leave.3

-Bottom line: Asking for time off work for treatment can be stressful.
+Asking for time off work for treatment can be stressful.
 But treatment is vital to your mental, emotional, and physical health.
 And any employer that truly cares for its employees will likely be willing to make accommodations for your treatment.
 After all, you’ll likely be a far better employee if you’re sober rather than struggling with substance misuse.

 Aside from work, many people have other major responsibilities, such as childcare, pet care, elder care, and/or attending school.
 It’s critical to figure out who will handle your obligations before going to rehab.

 Sometimes, a friend or loved one can temporarily assume some of your responsibilities.
-However, even if you don’t have support at home, other options are available, such as hiring professional caregivers, using long-term pet sitters, taking a leave from school, etc. Additionally, while not common, some specialized rehab facilities offer family-based or parent-focused treatment that often includes on-site or nearby childcare services while the parent is in treatment.
+However, even if you don’t have support at home, other options are available, such as hiring professional caregivers, using long-term pet sitters, taking a leave of absence from school, etc. Additionally, while not common, some specialized rehab facilities offer family-based or parent-focused treatment that often includes on-site or nearby childcare services while the parent is in treatment.

 Whatever your plan, figuring things out before leaving for treatment gives you peace of mind and allows you to focus on yourself once you arrive.

-Also keep in mind that depending on the severity of your addiction as well as other factors, inpatient treatment may not be required.
-That is, outpatient programs may be an option.
+Also keep in mind that depending on the severity of your addiction as well as other factors, inpatient treatment may not be required; outpatient programs may be an option.
 If you don’t need 24/7 care, you may be able to attend a partial hospitalization program (PHP), an intensive outpatient program (IOP), or traditional outpatient care.
 However, it’s critical to the success of your treatment to match your needs to the various levels of care, and healthcare or addiction professionals are the most qualified individuals to make these determinations with you.

 Other factors to consider while preparing for rehab are financial and legal obligations.
 The amount of time you spend in treatment can vary, and utility bills, car notes, rent, the mortgage, and tuition won’t stop while you’re gone.

-To ensure your bills are paid while you’re in treatment, consider setting up automatic payments, paying your bills ahead of time, or entrusting a loved one with making payments on your behalf.
+• To ensure your bills are paid while you’re in treatment, consider setting up automatic payments, paying your bills ahead of time, or entrusting a loved one with making payments on your behalf.

-If you have any legal obligations such as court dates, parole meetings, or probation appointments, it’s critical to inform the authorities about your treatment plans.
+• If you have any legal obligations such as court dates, parole meetings, or probation appointments, it’s critical to inform these authorities about your treatment plans.
 Contact your parole officer and/or other officials to notify them that you’re going to rehab.
 Do so as early as possible, and consider providing this notification in writing to ensure there aren’t any misunderstandings or mistakes.

 Packing might sound like an afterthought—or at least a less-critical component of your pre-rehab plans.
 But going to treatment means entering an unfamiliar space at a vulnerable time.
 Figuring out what to bring to drug and alcohol rehab can ensure not only that your stay is as comfortable as possible but also that you’re well prepared for the treatment experience.